T28 super-heavy tank: Development

-The need for an assault tank was first identified in 1943, Ordnance proposing that 25 vehicles could be ready for operations.
-A conference in March 1944 between Ordnance Department and Army Ground Forces resulted in agreement to build five.
+The need for an assault tank was first identified in 1943, with the Ordnance Department proposing that 25 vehicles could be ready for operations.
+A conference in March 1944 between the Ordnance Department and Army Ground Forces resulted in agreement to build five.
 The Pacific Car and Foundry Company were supplied with the design in March 1945, completed final design and had the first hull welded by August.
 By the time the first tank was completed and ready for combat, the war was over.
 The plan for five was reduced to two.

-As it did not have a turret, but a fixed casemate mount instead for its main armament (as German Jagdpanzers and Soviet Samokhodnaya Ustanovka-designation combat vehicles did), and the 105 mm gun fitted could only elevate from 19.5° to −5° and traverse from 10° right to 11° left of the centerline, the T28/T95 more closely resembled an assault gun, and was redesignated as "T95 Gun Motor Carriage" in 1945, but in June 1946, the vehicle was redesignated again as "Super Heavy Tank T28".
+As it did not have a turret, but a fixed casemate mount instead for its main armament (as German Jagdpanzers and Soviet Samokhodnaya Ustanovka-designation combat vehicles did), and the 105 mm gun fitted could only elevate from 19.5° to −5° and traverse from 10° right to 11° left of the centerline, the T28 more closely resembled an assault gun, and was redesignated as "T95 gun motor carriage" in 1945, but in June 1946, the vehicle was redesignated again as "super heavy tank T28".